s5collab/hyper_velocity_star_press_release/README.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=9dExQCwCbUU"
 target="_blank"><img src="https://img.youtube.com/vi/9dExQCwCbUU/0.jpg"
 alt="Ejection of S5-HVS1" width="600" height="400" border="1" /></a>
 Caption: The artist impression of the ejection mechanism by the supermassive black hole.
+Credit: James Josephides (Swinburne Astronomy Productions)

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=45NAQxmkhbQ"
 target="_blank"><img src="http://img.youtube.com/vi/45NAQxmkhbQ/0.jpg"
 alt="Ejection of S5-HVS1" width="600" height="400" border="1" /></a>
 The video shows the motion of two stars as they orbit each other, as they approach the black hole, and then -- when the black hole comes close enough -- the binary system is destroyed and one of the stars (red one) is captured by the black hole, while the blue one is ejected with high speed.
 Credit: Sergey Koposov